 Union solidarity is based on the principle that union members are equal and deserve mutual respect at all levels.
 Any behavior that creates conflict prevents us from working together to strengthen our union.

 As unionists, mutual respect, cooperation and understanding are our goals.
 We should neither condone nor tolerate behavior that undermines the dignity or self-esteem of any individual or creates an intimidating, hostile or offensive environment.

-Discriminatory speech or conduct which is racist, sexist or homophobic hurts and thereby divide us.
-So too, does discrimination on the basis of ability, age, class, religion, and ethnic origin.
+Discriminatory speech or conduct which is racist, sexist, transphobic or homophobic hurts and thereby divide us.
+So too, does discrimination on the basis of ability, age, class, religion, language and ethnic origin.

 Sometimes discrimination takes the form of harassment.
 Harassment means using real or perceived power to abuse, devalue or humiliate.
 Harassment should not be treated as a joke.
 The uneasiness and resentment that it creates are not feelings that help us grow as a union.

 Discrimination and harassment focus on characteristics that make us different; and they reduce our capacity to work together on shared concerns such as decent wages, safe working conditions, and justice in the workplace, society and in our union.

 CUPE’s policies and practices must reflect our commitment to equality.
 Members, staff and elected officers must be mindful that all persons deserve dignity, equality and respect.

 I solemnly promise and declare that I will support and obey the Constitution of the Union; that I will strive to improve economic and social conditions for my fellow members and for working people generally; that I will defend and strive to extend the democratic rights and liberties of all working people; that I will not purposely or knowingly wrong, or assist others in wronging a member of the Union.